 RF Toolbox software also supports three-dimensional arrays of S-parameters.
 The third dimension of an S-parameter array corresponds to S-parameter data at different frequencies.
 The following figure illustrates this convention.

-RF Toolbox software uses strings to refer to S-parameters
+RF Toolbox software uses character vector to refer to S-parameters in plotting and

-These strings have one of the following two forms:
+plot.
+These character vector have one of the

 not a valid syntax when both